Donovan-Lab-at-ASU/Lab_Management/coding_computing/github/Step_02_Getting_started_with_GitHub.md

 ![pat
 checkboxes](https://github.com/Donovan-Lab-at-ASU/Lab_Management/blob/main/coding_computing/github/pngs/PAT_checkboxes.png)

-## Step 4: Pulling and pushing
+## Step 4: Pulling, commiting, and pushing

 When you use Github you will become very familiar with pulling and pushing.
-Pulling is when you update your local on your computer repo code with the updated version that is on Github.
-If you are working without collaborators it will always say that you are “Up to date”.
-But it’s good practice!
+Pulling is when you update your local computer repo code with the updated version that is on Github.
+Changes to the GitHub version can be made by other collaborators of if you choose to edit files directly via GitHub.
+If there are no changes it will say that you are “Up to date”.
 If you are working with collaborators you should always pull when you first open the repo.
+Working on an a non updated version and hten trying to push will cause “Fatal Errors”.
+These are usually easily fixed but sometimes it can be a little bit of a nightmare so I try to always pull when I first open a project to work on, even if I’m the only one working on it.
+I need to instill those good habits!

-When you are finished working on code you will want to push all your updates and changes to the Git repo so other people can see your work!
+### Pulling

-Also it’s a great backup for if something happens to your computer or you spill an entire full Hydroflask on it (guilty…).
-To do this you will want to “commit” the changes you want to make
+### Commiting and pushing